A Style Guide for Students Writing Papers and Reports

 Graphics

-Don't use bitmap formats for figures (nor bitmaps converted to EPS).
+Don't use bitmap formats for figures (nor bitmaps converted to EPS or PDF).
 They almost always lead to poor results.

 Math fonts